-1. Upon receipt of such written notice, the representative has five (5) business days to accept or challenge the decision in writing.
+1. Upon receipt of such written notice, the representative has five (5) business days to accept or challenge the decision in writing to the VPGS.

 iii.
 The agenda for the next scheduled meeting will include both the VPGS’s motion to remove the representative, supported by evidence, as well as the representative’s written indication of acceptance or challenge.